airtai/faststream/docs/docs/en/rabbit/ack.md

     ...
 ```

+!!! tip
+    **FastStreams** identify the message by `message_id`, so to make this option working, you should set this field at producer side manually (if your library doesn't set it automatically).

 !!! bug
     At the moment, attempts are counted only by the current consumer.
 If the message goes to another consumer, it will have its own counter.
     Subsequently, this logic will be reworked.